Understanding CCS

 Now, CCS is counted as one of the most effective ways to decarbonise, making it a vital technology on the road to global net zero.
 According to the UN Intergovernmental Panel on Climate Change (IPCC), as the world transitions to a lower-carbon economy, global temperature changes cannot be kept at bay without capturing and storing CO2.

-The European Union will need to establish a carbon storage capacity of 250 million tonnes of CO2 per year by 2040 to achieve the objectives of the Paris Agreement.
-With global capture volumes currently at 45 mpta (IEA), we are still far from the target.
+Starting in 2040, the European Commission estimates that 250 million tonnes of CO₂ will need to be captured and stored annually to meet the EU’s climate goals.
+We are still far from the target.
 Scaling the industry will require action by governments, investors, and industrial actors.

 Momentum around CCS is growing and Greensand is helping accelerate change.